MuhammadWaleedKamal/MuhammadWaleedKamal/README.md

 # Hi, I'm Waleed Kamal 👋

-🎓 BS in Artificial Intelligence
-💻 Backend Developer (Django, DRF, FastAPI)
-🤖 Machine Learning & Computer Vision Enthusiast
+🎓 I am pursuing a BS in Artificial Intelligence and am an AI enthusiast with strong experience as a Backend Developer working with Django, Django REST Framework, and FastAPI.
+I am passionate about building intelligent, real-world solutions that combine robust backend systems with Machine Learning and Computer Vision technologies.

 ## 🔧 Skills
 ![Python](https://img.shields.io/badge/Python-yellow?logo=python)